 Simple English definitions for legal terms

-Read a random definition: conflict of authority
+Read a random definition: stock exchange

 An agnomen is an extra name or title that someone might have, like a nickname.
 In ancient Rome, people had three names: a first name, a family name, and a nickname called a cognomen.
 Sometimes, people would get an agnomen to recognize something they did or because they were adopted into a different family.
 Nomen is another Latin word that means a personal name, and it was usually one of the three names that a Roman citizen had.
 Nomen can also mean any name in general.
 There are other Latin words related to names, like nomen collectivum, which means a name for a group of things, and nomen juris, which means a legal name or title.